blafabregue/blafabregue.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Computer Science reseracher in Artificial Intelligence, with a specialty in Clustering and Time Series analysis.
 I work on general time series data with also some more specific application on remote sensing.
-I am currently a Adjunct Professor (ATER) at the Université de Strasbourg and ICube Laboratory.
+I am currently a Associate Professor at the Université de Strasbourg and ICube Laboratory.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/lafabregue_resume.pdf" "newtab" >}}resume{{< /staticref >}} ({{< staticref "uploads/lafabregue_resume_FR.pdf" "newtab" >}}FR version{{< /staticref >}}).